yellowdog/python-examples/README.md

 ## Node Actions

 Node Actions allow scripts and commands to be dispatched directly to running Worker Pool nodes.
 They can be used to start services (e.g., Slurm controllers), write configuration files, or create YellowDog Workers dynamically — without modifying the original Worker Pool specification.
+Node Actions are submitted using the **`yd-nodeaction`** command.

 ### Action Types